mach-composer/mach-composer-cli/docs/src/syntax.md

   Will create proper Frontdoor routing when `true`.
 - `health_check_path` - Defines a custom healthcheck path.
   Defaults to `/<name>/healthchecks`
+- `branch` - Configure the git branch of the component.
+Only used to facilitate the `mach update` CLI command.

 [^1]: commercetools uses [Localized strings](https://docs.commercetools.com/http-api-types#localizedstring) to be able to define strings in mulitple languages.
 Whenever a localized string needs to be defined, this can be done in the following format: